 If you try a big repair on your own or if you have a technician perform it who isn’t an approved provider, you might inadvertently void the warranty.

 The 3-year warranty is quite generous, certainly when compared to other generators of this size and capacity.

 It is very important, however, to register your generator within 30 days of purchase or the warranty won’t be valid.
-Without registering, you might end up facing down an expensive bill for replacement parts and service that you could have otherwise had covered.
+Without registering, you might end up facing an expensive bill for replacement parts and services that you could have otherwise covered.